gimmie/gimmie-api/readme.md

-# Gimmie Android API
+# Gimmie Java API

-This project provide Gimmie API wrapper for Java.
-It can be use on both Android and Normal Java application project.
+This project provide Gimmie API for Java application.
+It can be use on both Android and Normal Java project.

 To use it, build this project with gradle and copy all jar files to your project.

 ## Upload artifacts instruction